whistlegraph/aesthetic-computer/README.txt

     - [x] Use "crop" brush or `resize` command for this?
   - [x] Make a minimal `bits` brush.

-*** Ordinals Collection ***
-  + Now
-   - 📓 This collection should be fully analog.
-        I should keep a list of sats somewhere in a notebook, then sign drawings and upload them.
-  + Done
-   - [x] Inscribe a test ordinal.

 *** Generic Image / Photo Uploader ***
   - Data entry process
    - [] 1. go to ac and type `pic`